scottx611x/CSCI-S-40/Lecture/Lectures.md

   - Fragmentation will rarely happen at the host (section 4 53:00)
   - Large Frame Network vs Small Frame Network
   - IPv6 sends out PROBE packets that are smart enough to check the intervening paths of the network and not create any packets that couldn't be handled
+    - This is the responsibility of the Recieving Host